Taxation of Federal Payments and Benefits

 Taxpayers must use the General Rule or, if they qualify, the Simplified Method to compute the taxable and non-taxable portions of their annuity payments.
 If your annuity starting date is on or after November 19, 1996, you must use the Simplified Method.
 If your annuity starting date was on or after July 2, 1986 but before November 19, 1996, you generally could have chosen to use the Simplified Method or the General Rule.

 Note: For annuities that began before July 2, 1986, a prior policy called the Three-Year Rule generally was used, with the General Rule available for those ineligible.
-The Three-Year Rule allowed recovery of the tax-free portion first, for up to three years, with subsequent payments being fully taxable.
+The Three-Year Rule allowed recovery of the tax-free portion first, for up to three years, with subsequent payments being fully taxable; it was repealed for retirees whose starting date was July 2, 1986 and after.

 General Rule—Under the General Rule, the tax-free portion of each full monthly payment is calculated by multiplying the gross monthly annuity by an exclusion percentage.
 The exclusion percentage is calculated as of the annuity starting date, also known as the commencing date.